The most innovative leaders possess special skills that cannot be entirely taught. But they can be learnt.

 For more information on the Innovation by Design programme, watch this video.

 Manuel E. Sosa is an Associate Professor of Technology and Operations Management and the Director of the Heinrich and Esther Baumann-Steiner Fund for Creativity and Business at INSEAD.
+He directs the Innovation by Design and Design Thinking and Creativity for Business programmes at INSEAD.

 On Twitter: @msosa_innovate